USS Laffey (DD-724): Cold War

 On 7 November 1956, Laffey departed Norfolk and headed for the Mediterranean at the height of the Suez Crisis.
 Upon arrival, she joined the 6th Fleet which was patrolling the Israeli-Egyptian border.
 When international tensions eased, Laffey returned to Norfolk on 20 February 1957, and resumed operations along the Atlantic coast.
 She departed on 3 September for NATO operations off Scotland.
 She then headed for the Mediterranean and rejoined the 6th Fleet.
 Laffey returned to Norfolk on 22 December.
 In June 1958, she made a cruise to the Caribbean for a major exercise.

 Returning to Norfolk the next month, Laffey resumed regular operations until 7 August 1959, when she deployed with DesRon 32 for the Mediterranean.
 Laffey transited the Suez Canal on 14 December, stopped at Massawa, Eritrea, and continued on to the Aramco loading port of Ras Tanura, Saudi Arabia, where she spent Christmas.
 Laffey operated in the Persian Gulf until late January 1960, when she transited the Suez Canal and headed for home, arriving at Norfolk on 28 February.
 Laffey then operated out of Norfolk, making a Caribbean cruise.
 In mid-August, she participated in a large naval NATO exercise.
 In October, she visited Antwerp, Belgium, returning to Norfolk on 20 October, but headed back to the Mediterranean in January 1961.

-While there, she assisted MV Dara, a British freighter in distress.
+While there, she assisted the British passenger and cargo ship Dara, which had suffered an explosion and was on fire.
 Laffey sailed for home in mid-August and arrived at Norfolk on 28 August.
 Laffey set out in September on a vigorous training program designed to blend the crew into an effective fighting team and continued this training until February 1963, when she assumed the duties of service ship for the Norfolk Test and Evaluation Detachment.
-From October 1963 – June 1964, Laffey operated with a hunter-killer group along the eastern seaboard, and on 12 June made a midshipmen cruise to the Mediterranean, arriving in Palma de Mallorca on 23 June.
+From October 1963 to June 1964, Laffey operated with a hunter-killer group along the eastern seaboard, and on 12 June made a midshipmen cruise to the Mediterranean, arriving in Palma de Mallorca on 23 June.
 Two days later, the task group departed for a surveillance mission observing Soviet naval forces training in the Mediterranean.
 Laffey visited Mediterranean ports of Naples, Italy; Théoule, France; Rota and Valencia, Spain, returning to Norfolk on 3 September.
 Laffey continued to make regular Mediterranean cruises with the 6th Fleet and participated in numerous operational and training exercises in the Atlantic and Caribbean.

 Laffey was decommissioned and stricken on 9 March 1975.
 She was the last of the Sumner class destroyers to be decommissioned.